psalaets/excel-formula-ast/README.md

 #### visitor

-Object with any of these function properties:
+Visitor is an object with any of these function properties:

 ```js
 {